Upper Room Holiness Church — meets in the building in front of the old ball field in the Oakland community.

 Puritans

 Puritans believed the Bible was God’s true law.
 They thought they should purify the church and their own lives, form tight colonies, practice religious exclusion and felt the community was strengthened by unity.
 They had strong spiritual beliefs.
-They felt the individuals, as well as the churches, should be responsible directly to God.
+They felt that individuals, as well as churches, should be directly responsible to God.
 If all members did not agree with these laws and practice them, they required conversion or were asked to leave.
-They believed worldliness was against the Bible’s principles, that actions spoke louder than words and that the devil was behind every evil deed.
-Drama, religious music and erotic poetry were banned in their settlements.[9]
+They believed worldliness was against the Bible’s principles, that actions spoke louder than words, and that the devil was behind every evil deed.
+Drama, religious music, and erotic poetry were banned in their settlements.[9]

 They believed strongly in education.
-In 1635, they formed the first school, probably in order to teach their children the Puritan principles.
-They also started the first American College; Harvard in Cambridge.
+1635 they formed the first school in order to teach their children the Puritan principles.
+They also started the first American College, Harvard in Cambridge.
 They were the first to write books for children and discuss their behavior.
-While other settlers were physically making their ways thru the forest in order for physical progress to take place, they were advancing the country intellectually.
+While other settlers were physically making their way through the forest for physical progress to take place, they were advancing the country intellectually.
 [10]

-The Puritans definitely played an important part in the settling of the America.
+The Puritans definitely played an important part in the settling of America.
 Those who came to Virginia at the time of Governor Berkeley were forbidden to preach even though the churches were in need of ministers.
-One minister came from the North, took it upon himself to cross the Nansemond.
-He became a pastor who proved to be of great help to a local church.
+One minister came from the North and took it upon himself to cross the Nansemond.
+He became a pastor who proved to help a local church greatly.
 That church may have been St. John’s, as some ministers were sent from the north to help with the parishes.
 Some accepted invitations to go to Maryland.
 It was not long before they moved to an area where they were more welcome.
 Today, there are no Puritans locally and only few remain in the United States.[11]

 The Religious Society of Friends/Quakers